10 Actions Small Businesses Can Take To Look More Professional on Social Media

 If you are planning to use social media for personal use, then using a casual photo is the way to go.

-However, if you are using social media for business purposes (and I am going to assume that you are) then looking the part is important.
+However, if you are using social media for business purposes (and I am going to assume that you are) then using a more corporate image may be the best way to go.

 Heck, just a few years ago, I was one of those people.